Brain Imaging-to-Graph Generation using Adversarial Hierarchical Diffusion Models for MCI Causality Analysis: Introduction

 As the most popular and powerful generative model, the generative adversarial network (GAN) \cite{goodfellow2020generative} implicitly characterizes the distribution of synthetic samples through a two-player adversarial game.
 It can generate high-quality samples with efficient computation while producing homogeneous samples because of training instability and mode collapse.
-An alternative way to solve this issue is the emergence of diffusion denoising probabilistic models (DDPM) \cite{ho2020denoising} that have received great attention in generating tasks \cite{dorjsembe2022three,xie2022measurement,saharia2022image}.
-The main advantage is the great generating ability for high-quality and diverse samples, and the disadvantage lies in the expensive computation.
-Inspired by the above observations, we combine the advantages of the GAN and the DDPM to improve generation performance.
-The novel multi-resolution spatiotemporal enhanced transformer denoising (MSETD) model is proposed to learn brain effective connectivity from the 4D fMRI for mild cognitive impairment (MCI) analysis.
-Specifically, the 4D fMRI is first transformed to ROI time-series features (also called a rough sample) by introducing an anatomical segmentation mask, and the rough sample is then treated as conditioning to gradually denoise the Gaussian sample and generate clean samples.
-Next, by splitting the generation processes into a few steps, adversarial learning is more stable and gets rid of mode collapse.
-Besides, the designed generator can capture hierarchical spatial-temporal features and enhance clean sample generation.
-Finally, the estimated BEC from the generators reflects a more sophisticated causal relationship between brain regions and captures the prominent MCI-related features.
-To the best of our knowledge, the proposed MSETD is the first work to translate 4D fMRI into BEC in an end-to-end manner using functional diffusive GANs.
+An alternative way to solve this issue is the emergence of diffusion denoising probabilistic models (DDPM) \cite{ho2020denoising} that have received great attention in generating tasks\cite{wang2024srfs,zhang2024anomaly}.
+The main advantage of DDPM is its powerful ability to generate high-quality and diverse samples, and the disadvantage lies in its expensive computation.
+Inspired by the above observations, we intend to combine the advantages of the GAN and the DDPM for generation performance improvement.
+A novel brain imaging-to-graph generation (BIGG) model is proposed to generate BEC from fMRI to analyze MCI causality.
+Specifically, the DDPM is split into several diffusive steps, and each step is modeled as a conditional GAN to denoise the Gaussian sample and generate clean samples.
+The transformer-based generator and discriminator are combined to capture hierarchical spatial-temporal features for noise removal.
+During denoising inference, a diffusive factor is introduced to increase sampling step size for efficient and high-quality sample generation.
+As a result, the estimated BEC reflects a more sophisticated causal relationship between brain regions and captures the MCI-related features.
+To the best of our knowledge, the proposed BIGG is a unified AIGC framework that firstly translates fMRI into BEC.
 The main contributions of this work are summarized as follows:

 \begin{itemize}